OctopusDeploy/blog/blog/2020-11/breaking-up-monolith-deployments/index.md

 tags:
 ---

 The term `monolithic deployment` often carries a negetive connotation, however, monolithic deployments are the natural progression of an application that has grown over time.
-In this post, I'll demonstrate considerations in breaking apart a monolithic process into smaller deployable components.
+In this post, I'll demonstrate breaking apart a monolithic process into smaller deployable components.

 ## Pitstop
-For this post, I chose the [Pitstop](https://github.com/EdwinVW/pitstop) to use as an example.
+For this post, I chose the [Pitstop](https://github.com/EdwinVW/pitstop) application to use as an example.
 The reason I chose this application was that it contained multiple moving parts:
 - Web front end
 - APIs
 - Microservices
 - Databases
-- Third-party docker containers
+- References third-party docker containers

 The original version of this application embedded the database and table creation within the C# code itself.
 To make a more useful demonstration, I extracted the database activities and placed them into the deployment process.
 In addition, the APIs and Web front end were all dockerized.
 Again, I modified this so they could be deployed to Azure instead of containers.
 The modified version can be found [here](https://github.com/OctopusSamples/PitStop).